designpedagogy/designpedagogy/collaboration.md

 {% include figure.html index="56" %}

 One way that Georgetown’s Studio Collaborative responded to student concerns about collaboration was through a peer and self assessment tool.
-Articulated as part of the overall grading strategy, included in this document as well, students were asked to reflect on their own and their teammates’ contributions to the project.
+Articulated as part of the overall grading strategy, students were asked to reflect on their own and their teammates’ contributions to the project.

 {% include figure.html index="73" %}